 Both situations can break a site.

-What this usually means: There is no clear update strategy.
+What this usually means: There’s no clear update strategy.
 Updates are either neglected or rushed.
-Bulk-updating all plugins and themes at once is a common mistake that can lead to conflicts and breakages; updates should be staged, monitored, and tested instead.
-Failure to properly complete a WordPress update can also result in the site displaying a maintenance mode message.
+Bulk-updating all plugins and themes simultaneously is a common mistake that can lead to conflicts and breakages.
+Updates should be staged, monitored, and tested instead.
+Failure to properly complete a WordPress update can also cause the site to display a maintenance mode message.

 3. Weak Hosting Foundations